Interview conducted by Gert Staal | Photography: Valentina Vos

 “It is illuminating to return to the places where designers are at work, to see what they are doing and listen to them.
 To explore with them whether what they are currently doing is what they want to keep on doing.
 For the BNO, it’s important to find ‘hooks’ during meetings like this, so that one agency’s experiences can help others.
 That’s part of the feedback that follows our working visits: we see our members, and our members see us.

+Consider the coronavirus pandemic.
+That naturally also left its mark on the design sector.
+We got in touch with our members at a very early stage, simply by calling them.
+What are the consequences for you, the prospects?
 We repeated the process later on, with questionnaires.
 In collaboration with MKB-Nederland, Kunsten ’92 and the Cultural and Creative Sector Taskforce, we raised the issues – with appropriate urgency – with the government.
-We asked for more specific policies for the sector.
+We asked for more specific policies for the sector. |

 Our timely response meant that we had things covered, and the designers acknowledged this.
 The pandemic also brought a different perspective.
 Whether they liked it or not, the crisis gave many designers the opportunity to reflect on their working practice.
 Should I continue doing this?
 Some embraced the ‘luxury’ of research or experimentation.
 Or they started making independent work, and were surprised with how utterly successful that was, which gave their practice a different vibe.
 I see it as our job to also register and share changes like this.
 Gather, aggregate and address; that is what we are always doing!”